Xilinx/finn/CONTRIBUTING.md

 We welcome contributions to FINN.
-Please first sign our CLA.

 Please follow the steps below and be sure that your contribution complies with our guidelines.